janaka/desktop-clock/README.md

 # Desktop Clock

-A desktop digital clock built using an ESP32 microcontroller, Max7219 led metrix display, and Ardunio lang
+A desktop digital clock built using an ESP32 microcontroller, MAX7219 led metrix display, and Arduino lang.

 It syncs time from an Intenret time server on bootup and then once a day while powered.